greim/ng-falcor/recipes.md

 # Recipes

 AKA, how to handle various common scenarios with ng-falcor.
-(These recipes are likely to change as I gain experience doing this.)
+These recipes aren't authoritative, just the current state of my thinking on how to do this stuff.
+They'll likely evolve as time goes on.

 ## Pagination

 When building a pagination UI, we need the following information:

- * The items, indexed by sequential integers
+ * Items indexed by sequential integers
  * Total count of available items
- * Step, AKA how many items to display per page
+ * Step.
+AKA how many items to display per page
  * Offset into the list to start viewing

 The items and total count are server-provided, while step and offset are userstate.